 Engravings or wood cuttings.

-at is a camera obscura?
+What is a camera obscura?

 "Dark Chamber".
 An obtical device that projects and image on its surroundings onto a screen.